 By working outside of convention in their respective fields, these black artists have defied cultural and professional stereotypes.
-Collectively, their bodies of work should not only be seen as a narrative of the black experience of their time but also a powerful expression of cultural protest.
+Collectively, their bodies of work should not only be seen as a narrative of the African-American experience of their time, but also a powerful expression of cultural protest.

 Here are 10 famous black visual artists who've broken barriers and left an enduring legacy on American history.

 Before Brooklyn native Jean-Michel Basquiat became a world-renowned Neo-Expressionist painter, he was tagging subway trains under the graffiti artist name "SAMO."
 To make ends meet, he sold apparel and postcards featuring his street art.

 But Basquiat wouldn't struggle for too long.
 After his art was featured in a group exhibit, the right people began to take notice.
 From there Basquiat's painting career took off, which included works displaying his crown motif, a celebration of black power.
 He also used social dichotomies, appropriated text and images, and included historical elements in his paintings to express contemporary criticisms.

 Beginning in the mid-1980s, he began collaborating with the likes of Andy Warhol, and within a short time, a Basquiat original was selling for $50,000 a piece.
 But as his fame took him to new heights, so did his addiction to drugs.
 At 27 he died of a heroin overdose.

 Born around 1844 in Greenbush, New York, Edmonia Lewis hailed from African-American and Native-American ancestry, becoming the first professional sculptor representing both communities and the only black female of the era recognized in the American art scene.